 Malaysian Airline | 777 Missing Due To Cyber Attack?February 6, 2019Cyber Security

-Investigations revealed that it changed its route and moved back to Malaysia.
+According to the investigations, it changed its route and moved back to Malaysia.
 There were many theories at that time about what happened.
 The pilot Zaharie Shah might go on a suicide mission, fire may break out, or the plane was hijacked.

 However, Larry Vance an aviation expert disagrees.
 By saying “Unless a cyber hacker can hack into the brain of the pilot and make him do things he doesn’t want to do, I don’t see how it could affect the plane.”